maribelacosta/wikiwho/README.md

 gives the edit interactions produced at every revision to other revisions, up to revision number 5 (has to be an actual revision id) of Randomarticle

+"Finger_Lakes3" dummy article example:

+run

+python WikiwhoRelationships.py -i Finger_Lakes3_dummy.xml -o a -r 27

+the xml file can be found in the "example files" folder.
+27 is the last revision, you can also run it for all others. check the Finger_Lakes3_explained.xlsx in the same folder to get an explanation of the results. you can also try the -o r argument, the results are also displayed in the xlsx